-NOTE:If queueing is on performing the color calibration will not affect jobs already in the queue.
+NOTE:If queueing is on performing the color calibration will not only affect jobs in the queue.

-Comparing Color Output between Imaging and UV Ink Systems
+Comparing Color Output between Imaging and UV Ink Sysytems

 The two ink types available for your printer have different color characteristics, this produces different color output depending on your configuration and image source.